annatolchynska/female-solo-trip/README.md

   ---

   * ### Design
-    * Building this website I was using Lato and Oswald fonts, the colors are
+    * Building this website I was using Lato and Oswald fonts, there is a theme of three main colors on the page, which are appealing to user's eye and have a sufficient contrast ratio.
+    * The webpage has eye-pleasing images, which motivates the user to make this decision:to go and explore the World.
+    * The elements has 3d styling effect, that represents travelling person - constantly "floating" (moving).

  * ### Testing
    * This webpage works in different browsers: Chrome, Safari, Opera.